astro-tools/diskEvolution/README.md

 The work is based on algorithms and Fortran codes used by Prof. Desch and graduate students Mike Lesniak (Ph.
 D. 2012) and Nikhil Monga.

-See the wiki for more infomation. https://github.com/shumway/diskEvolution/wiki
+See the wiki for more infomation, https://github.com/shumway/diskEvolution/wiki.